-There was a substantial fall in the number of adoptions from the early 1970s to the early 1990s, from 9,798 in 1971-72 to 1,052 in 1991-92 (Figure 3).
+There was a substantial fall in the number of adoptions between the early 1970s and the early 1990s, from 9,798 in 1971-72 to 1,052 in 1991-92 (Figure 3).
 Factors contributing to this overall fall in adoptions of children include:

-- effective birth control leading to a decrease in the number of unplanned pregnancies - the provision of income support for single parents and changed community attitudes to single parenthood, resulting in an alternative to adoption - changes to legislation and practices in relation to adoptions by step-parents within States and Territories whereby step-parents are encouraged to use arrangements other than adoption (see AIHW: Bentley & Broadbent 1997, section 2.3) - the introduction of alternative legal orders which transfer permanent guardianship and custody of a child to a person other than the parent, for example, permanent care orders in Victoria (see page 23).
+- effective birth control leading to a decrease in the number of unplanned pregnancies - the provision of income support for single parents and changed community attitudes to single parenthood, resulting in an alternative to adoption - changes to legislation and practices in relation to adoptions by step-parents within states and territories whereby step-parents are encouraged to use arrangements other than adoption (see AIHW: Bentley & Broadbent 1997, Section 2.3) - the introduction of alternative legal orders which transfer permanent guardianship and custody of a child to a person other than the parent, for example, permanent care orders in Victoria (see page 23).

-Although numbers of adoptions have fluctuated in the past decade, they have generally followed the downward trend that began in the early 1970s, falling from 1,052 in 1991-92 to 561 in 2000-01 (Table 1).
+Although numbers of adoptions have fluctuated in the past decade, they have generally followed the downward trend that began in the early 1970s, falling from 1,052 in 1991-92 to 472 in 2002-03 (Table 1).
 These fluctuations are due mainly to variations in the number of local placement and 'known' child adoptions.
-The exception to this was in 1999-00 where the introduction of the Hague Convention (see page 12) led to an increase in the number of intercountry adoptions.